Conlangery #63: Kuot (natlang)

 Featured NATLANG: Kuot

-• Nope, with packing and everything, I didn’t have time to make an outtake reel.
+Nope, with packing and everything, I didn’t have time to make an outtake reel.

-• IMHO, the outtakes at the end are unecessary ballast anyway.
+IMHO, the outtakes at the end are unecessary ballast anyway.
 They may be funny sometimes, but they’re bells and whistles that add to the overall file size.

-• Ah, but there are people expecting them now.
+Ah, but there are people expecting them now.
 And I do enjoy making them, even if the jokes I see aren’t really as hilarious to other people.
 I do try to set myself a limit of five minutes (I’ll try three, then increase to five if I feel the need for more, but I try not to go beyond that),

-• Anthony Docimo on said:
+• Anthony Docimo

 Every language has bells and whistles; therefore it is only right that the discussion of languages also have them.

-2. Roman Rausch on said:
+1. Roman Rausch

 Which word is more evil – ‘emphasis’ or ‘squirrel’?

-3. You guys keep talking about crazy stuff in Welsh and the Celtic languages and I have no idea what you are talking about.
+You guys keep talking about crazy stuff in Welsh and the Celtic languages and I have no idea what you are talking about.
 You should do an episode on Welsh at some point.

 “This is the first time– I’ve seen infixes do things, usually derivationally.
 This is the first language that has thoroughgoing, basic, agreement morphology happening in infixing.”